SAP/sap-customer-data-cloud-accelerator/README.md

 ### How to configure the use of features on the file cdc-accelerator.json

-On the cdc-accelerator.json file, there are two mandatory properties that the user has to fill, the "source" and "deploy".
+On the `cdc-accelerator.json` file, there are two mandatory properties that the user has to fill, the `source` and `deploy`.
 They both will have an array of objects that will contain the apiKeys that are related to the sites that we want to use in the project and optionally it will have the features, for example:

 ```sh